OniOni/python-parallel-wd/README.md

 </pre>

 ## Supported Methods
-Check out the python wd <a href='#'>implementation<a> it has all the documentation about actual tests.
+Check out the python wd <a href='http://code.google.com/p/selenium/wiki/PythonBindings'>implementation</a> it has all the documentation about actual tests.

 ## More docs!
 <pre>